imanel/websocket-ruby-native/README.md

 - Travis CI build: [![](http://travis-ci.org/imanel/websocket-ruby-native.png)](http://travis-ci.org/imanel/websocket-ruby-native)
 - Autobahn tests: [server](http://imanel.github.com/websocket-ruby/autobahn/server/), client

+This gem adds native C and Java extensions for [WebSocket gem](http://github.com/imanel/websocket-ruby).
+Difference between using it and staying with pure Ruby implementation is about 25%(more accurate data are available in autobahn test results)

 ## Installation

 WebSocket Ruby Extensionhas has no external dependencies, so it can be installed from source or directly from rubygems: